Peoples Postcode Lottery

 Thanks to the support of players of People’s Postcode Lottery, The Wildlife Trusts will inspire and connect people to nature through precious species and wild places, provide thousands of children of all ages with opportunities to spend time in nature through outdoor learning activities and will stand up for and defend wild places when they face significant threat.

-Gwent Wildlife Trust received £37,890 from the players of People’s Postcode Lottery in 2019.
-This year thanks to the players of Peoples Postcode Lottery we have been able to manage and maintain 163.24 hectares of wildlife habitat.
-Our reserves staff have carried out habitat management across this area with the support of 57 volunteers.
+Gwent Wildlife Trust received £65,409 from the players of People’s Postcode Lottery in 2020.
+This year thanks to the players of Peoples Postcode Lottery we have been able to manage and maintain some of the most important sites for threatened wildlife in Gwent and inspire young people to take action for wildlife in their local area.

 Highlights of the year